Researchers say there’s no doubt.

 Most HPV infections are harmless and many people who have it don’t even know they’re infected.

-Therefore, the U.S. Centers for Disease Control and Prevention (CDC) recommends that 11-year-olds and 12-year-olds get two doses of an HPV vaccine.
+Therefore, the U.S. Centers for Disease Control and Prevention (CDC) that 11-year-olds and 12-year-olds get two doses of an HPV vaccine.

 Currently, the HPV vaccines approved by the Food and Drug Administration (FDA) are Gardasil, Gardasil 9, and Cervarix.